 \end{proposition}

-\begin{rem*} The case of $k=1$ for Proposition \ref{boundlk} has been proved in \cite{NWX20}, basing on the result in \cite{sabourau2008asymptotic}.
-We will give a new and elementary proof for general $k$.
+\begin{rem*} The case of $k=1$ for Proposition \ref{boundlk} has been proved in \cite{NWX20}, based on the result in \cite{sabourau2008asymptotic}.
+We will provide a new and elementary proof for general $k$.
 Moreover, we will show that as $g\to \infty$, a generic hyperbolic surface $X_g \in \sM_g$ has $\sL_k(X_g)\succ \ln g$: see Proposition \ref{L2random} and its following remark. \end{rem*}

 Before proving them, we will introduce several important results on hyperbolic geometry.
 The first one is the classical Collar Lemma. see \eg \cite{keen1974collars}.

 \begin{lemma}[Collar Lemma] If $\gamma$ is a simple closed geodesic on a hyperbolic surface $X$, then the neighborhood called the collar of $\gamma$, is isometric to the cylinder $(\rho ,t)\in[-w(\gamma),w(\gamma)]\times \R/\Z$ with the metric where $w(\gamma)=\arcsinh\left(\frac{1}{\sinh \left(\frac{1}{2}\ell_\gamma(X)\right)}\right)$ is the half width of the collar $T(\gamma)$. \end{lemma}